What does leadership look like in modern membership organisations?

 Is there unconscious bias in membership recruitment?

-I’m still finding that many appointments in the sector are people with substantial and direct experience of working within membership organisations, and whilst there is usually a positive inclination to find candidates with fresh ideas and perspectives, ‘outsiders’ are rarely appointed.
-Why do we still opt for safe appointments and seek comfort in knowledge when we are seeking positive transformation.
-Is this an unconscious bias?
+I’m still finding that many appointments in the sector are people with substantial and direct experience of working within membership organisations.
+Whilst there is usually a positive inclination to find candidates with fresh ideas and perspectives, ‘outsiders’ are rarely appointed.
+So, why do we still opt for safe appointments and seek comfort in industry-specific knowledge when we are seeking positive transformation?

 If you really are committed to widening the pool of candidates, what will you do to differentiate your organisation and attract such people?